DevenSmith/Python/Tiny RPG/README.md

 ## Tests and code quality

-Run all Python tests from the repository root:
+Run all Python tests from the `Tiny RPG` project directory:

 ```powershell
 python -m pytest -v